kununu/testing-bundle/README.md

 This repository takes advantages of GitHub actions to run tests when a commit is performed to a branch.

-**If you want to run the integration tests on your local machine you will need the extension `pdo_mysql` installed, a running local MySql database and  an Elasticsearch cluster running.**
+If you want to run the integration tests on your local machine you will need:

-To setup your local environment please copy the file `test/.env` to `test/.env.test` and change the connections parameters to reflect your local env then run `tests/setupLocalTest.sh`
+- *pdo_mysql* extension
+- MySQL server
+- Elasticsearch cluster

+In your local environment to get everything ready for you, run `./tests/setupLocalTests.sh` and follow the instructions.
-Now you can run your tests locally: `vendor/bin/phpunit`.
+Then you can run the tests: `vendor/bin/phpunit`.